embassy-post/data-journalism/README.md

 ## (5) GOING VIRAL

-* _Optimizely_: Is a tool that can be used A/B testing variants, such as headlines, images etc.
+* Optimizely: Is a tool that can be used A/B testing variants, such as headlines, images etc.
-* _Google Alerts_: Use google alerts to inform you if content has achieve an unacceptably low engagement, so that you can troubleshoot the content.
+* Google Alerts: Use google alerts to inform you if content has achieve an unacceptably low engagement, so that you can troubleshoot the content.
 * Build a social media army of influencers who can re-shares your content.